Randy Roth: Cynthia Roth

 Roth remained single until 1990, when he met Cynthia Loucks Baumgartner at one of his son's Little League games.
 Born in 1957, she was the child of an older couple who had a teenage son and had been trying unsuccessfully for years to have another baby.
-Raised in a deeply religious family, she married Tom Baumgartner at the age of 21, and their sons Tyson and Rylie were born in 1979 and 1981.
+Raised in a deeply religious family, she married Tom Baumgartner at the age of 21, and their sons, Tyson and Rylie, were born in 1979 and 1981, respectively.
 Tom worked hard as a parcel carrier for the USPS to provide for his family, but in 1985 he suddenly came down with Hodgkin's Disease and died at the age of 29.
-Cynthia was well-provided for with various survivors' benefits and the support of her family and close friend Lori Baker, and so she didn't need to work.
+Cynthia was well provided for with various survivors' benefits and the support of her family and close friend Lori Baker, and so she didn't need to work.
 Since she refused to marry a divorced man due to her religious beliefs, Randy Roth told her nothing about his marriages except that Janis Miranda had accidentally fallen to her death.
 That August, the two abruptly ran off to Las Vegas to get married, something that shocked Cynthia's family.
 Randy Roth quickly put up his house for sale and purchased a big new home in Woodinville where he moved with his new enlarged family.
 Cynthia gradually became aware that Roth felt a need to control every aspect of her life, and did not want her doing anything on her own.
 Friends noticed her appearance and her housekeeping, which had always been beyond reproach in the past, were given less and less attention, and that Cynthia seemed to regret her marriage to Roth.
 Roth was also physically and mentally abusive to all three boys.